CorfuDB/CorfuDB/docs/mvcc/mvcc.md

 ##Architecture

+###Overview
+####Current workflow
+Currently, when a CorfuTable is queried, the query is redirected to the VersionLockedObject through a CorfuSMRProxy.
+Any rollback or sync required is performed in the VLO, using the local table in memory to apply updates to the object state.
+If an intermediary update or undoRecord is missing, then the VLO queries the server log to receive all commited updates, and builds up the requested state from the base state of the object.

+####Proposed workflow
+We aim to create a new CorfuSMRProxy to bypass the VLO, and instead query a server-side database containing all commited versions of the requested object.
+Instead of performing client-side rollback/sync from a copy of the table in memory, the server side database will be queried for the most recent object state prior to the requested version.
+By storing multiple versions of objects in the server side database, clients can concurrently access various versions of the data, increasing throughput and decreasing client-side memory limitations.

 ###Storage Engine
 We looked into many options to store the CorfuTable.
 For this use case, we prioritized implementations that provide fast write times and effecient ranged scans, which are especially important for finding the most recent stored versions for